 If you select "Record to the Cloud", Zoom will upload the recording into the Zoom Cloud.
 This is a temporary storage location while the recording is automatically uploaded into Kaltura.
 Kaltura is our campus wide video management solution.

-The Zoom cloud recordings and files will be purged on a regular basis.
+The Zoom cloud recordings and files will be deleted after 120 days.
 If you would like to download the video recordings, audio recordings or chat transcripts we recommend that you do so on the same day of the Zoom meeting.
 Once the video is uploaded to Kaltura, you may share it with your class in Canvas.
+The recordings in Kaltura will not be purged.

 Please review this article for the process of adding media in a module.
 Check the second video titled "adding previously uploaded content".